 Because outdoor water use does not influence wastewater flows, the starting point for the wastewater forecasts are the indoor water use forecasts (residential and non-residential) calculated by the DSS Model and described in Section 4.2.
 Two sets of water use projections were developed for this Plan Update, and these scenarios are described in Section 4.1.
-The same uncertainty factors that were applied to the overall water use projections were developed for peak flows as described below.
+The same uncertainty factors that were applied to the overall water use projections were applied to the indoor water use projections for each planning year.
+The estimates of wastewater flow generated are projected as AAD flows, which are adjusted for peak flows as described below.